-We will store some of your samples as a source of genetic material (DNA and RNA).
+With your consent we would like to use some of your samples as a source of genetic material (DNA and RNA).
 The study of DNA, RNA, and genes is referred to as genetic research.
 Our genes play an important role in defining many characteristics about individuals.
 We all have a slightly different set of genes in our bodies.
 Genetic studies can help us look at these differences and understand varying characteristics.
-Providing these samples is part of the study.
+Providing these samples is part of the study,